DIPlib/diplib/src/documentation/iterators.md

 as well pick a dimension that yields a more efficient iterator.
 Its members are `std::vector< dip::PixelRun > runs`, `processingDimension`, `stride`,
 and `numberOfPixels`.

+Processing an image slice by slice
+---

+Most filters in DIPlib are applicable to images of any dimensionality, and one can choose to not filter along a specific dimension.
+This is useful, for example, in the case of a time series image, a 3D image where the 3rd dimension is time.
+One might want to filter each of the 2D slices in the same way, but not mix information from one slice to another.
+Some image processing functions allow to specify which dimensions are to be processed, and so one can choose only the first two dimensions.
+With other filters one can set the size of the neighborhood to 1 along the third dimension, so that effectively no filtering is applied in that direction.
+But a few filters are written explicitly for 2D images, or do not make it possible to restrict processing dimensions. `dip::EuclideanSkeleton` is an example of the latter.
+The skeleton is always computed across the full image.
+To apply it to each of the slices in the time series one can use the `dip::ImageSliceIterator`:

+    dip::ImageSliceIterator it( img, 2 );
+    do {
+       dip::EuclideanSkeleton( *it, *it, "natural", true );
+    } while( ++it );

+Here, the slice iterator `it` points at a 2D subimage of the 3D image `img`, in which the third dimension (dimension number 2) of `img` is removed.
+It is possible to read and write to the pixels of this slice, but it is not possible to strip or reforge it.
+When constructed, the iterator points at the slice for index 0.
+Each time it is incremented, the next slice is indexed.
+As with the other image iterators, testing it results in `false` when the iterator points past the last slice and should not be dereferenced, making the loop logic quite compact.

+This iterator allows adding or subtracting any integer, meaning that it is possible to navigate to any slice.
+This is a very cheap operation, and requires no data copies.
+Note that the loop above is much more efficient than a similar loop using indexing:

+    // Identical result to the previous code block, but less efficient dip::RangeArray ra( 3 );
+    for( dip::sint ii = 0; ii < img.Size(2); ++ii ) {
+       ra[2] = Range( ii );
+       dip::Image slice = img.At( ra );
+       slice.Squeeze();
+       dip::EuclideanSkeleton( slice, slice, "natural", true );
+    }

+The difference in efficiency might or might not be important depending on the cost of the function being applied to each 2D slice.